 Okay, so this is definitely cheating.
 It came out in US cinemas back in October 2012, but by the magic of UK release dates, it’s actually been almost a year since people were embroiled in not praising the ambition and vision of Cloud Atlas, one of the better adaptations of an “unadaptable” text in recent years.

-Turning the six-pronged novel into a 172 minute film is a daunting task, but by using the same actors to visually link recurring themes, directors Tom Tykwer and Andy and Lana Wachowski both simplified and contextualised the unwieldy source material for the big screen.
+Turning the six-pronged novel into a 172 minute movie is a daunting task, but by using the same actors to visually link recurring themes, directors Tom Tykwer and Andy and Lana Wachowski both simplified and contextualised the unwieldy source material for the big screen.

-And so, the cast are literally all over the shop, with race and gender proving no bar to which roles they can be cast in.
+And so, the cast are literally all over the store, with race and gender proving no bar to which roles they can be cast in.
 Even if the make-up lets them down in some scenes, the bravery and believability of some of these turns is spectacular throughout.

-We considered singling out one actor, but it's tough to pick just one, mostly because everyone in the cast makes a good fist of it, but also because when you start comparing, it comes down to which actors were consistently the best in different segments of the film, which isn't entirely the point.
+We considered singling out one actor, but it’s tough to pick just one, mostly because everyone in the cast makes a good fist of it, but also because when you start comparing, it comes down to which actors were consistently the best in different segments of the movie, which isn’t entirely the point.